icyflame/tnpedia-csv-to-wiki/output.md

 **Particular skills:** Quantitative ability and logical skills really help anywhere.
 You could do some case studies as well.

-**Dual degree specific information:** I am a BTech, but Dual Degrees always have an advantage in campus placements, regardless of the company.

 **Notes:** Speak well and be confident.

-**Source information:** Seniors, PPT, they provide a detailed PDF about their graduate program.

 **Parting advice:**